rammelmueller/FermiFCI.jl/README.md

 - Example III: Few fermions in 1D flat box with mass imbalance.
 - Example IV: Effective interaction for 1D harmonically trapped fermions.

+A more complete discussion of the examples and the associated phyiscs / ideas can be found [here]().

 ## Legal
-[ ] We need to figure out the License stuff (MIT?).
+Published under the MIT Licencse.
 If you use this for any publication, please cite us.
 Have fun!